A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: Conclusions

 Our results reveal that highly distributable tasks ($\gamma \geq 0.7$) can achieve substantial latency reduction through cooperation, while communication-heavy tasks exhibit diminishing returns as result-size overhead increases.
 More importantly, the derived deadline feasibility conditions expose a direct and interpretable relationship between task urgency, collective compute capability, and inter-satellite bandwidth, enabling explicit sizing of cooperative satellite clusters.
 These insights move beyond performance characterization and establish MPCC-DLT as a practical design and decision-making tool for time-critical distributed satellite operations, addressing a gap not previously resolved in the DSS and satellite edge computing literature.

-From a scheduler design perspective, the results highlight the importance of application-aware scheduling that jointly considers task distributability, compute intensity, and result return cost.
+From a task scheduler design perspective, the results highlight the importance of application-aware scheduling that jointly considers task distributability, compute intensity, and result return cost.
 The MPCC-DLT framework enables schedulers to make informed decisions on when to offload, how many satellites to engage, and when local execution is sufficient.
 From a system standpoint, the proposed model provides actionable guidelines for relay satellite selection, ISL capacity provisioning, enabling DSS operators to balance latency, bandwidth utilization, and on-board equivalent energy consumption in a systematic manner.
 As such, the framework offers a unifying analytical tool for both algorithmic scheduler design and system-level DSS planning.

 Our MPCC-DLT admission control framework demonstrates that blocking probability in DSS is governed not only by arrival intensity but also by intrinsic task properties captured by $(\gamma,\beta,f)$.
 Our framework provides a principled mechanism to predict and control deadline violations under real-time operation.
 For system designers, the key takeaway is that meaningful latency guarantees can be achieved through \emph{task-aware scheduling} and \emph{selective cooperation}, even on moderately sized satellite clusters, without resorting to excessive compute or communication over-provisioning.
-An immediate future extension to this model is to include the influence of other resources and dynamic formation of satellite constellations such as mesh networks as in practice. \begingroup
+An immediate future extension to this model is to include the influence of other resources and dynamic formation of satellite constellations such as mesh networks as in practice.
+In addition, motivated by the work reported in \cite{AUChaud2023}, we can attempt to study the trade-off between longer link distances and routing efficiency as this can provide design insights for latency-optimized LEO constellations.